-Radio observations of binary pulsars (this subsection) provide one opportunity for such observations; gravitational-wave observations of neutron-star and black-hole binaries (Sec.
-27.6) provide another.
+Radio observations of binary pulsars (this subsection) provide one opportunity for such observations; gravitational-wave observations of neutron-star and black-hole binaries provide another (Secs.
+27.5.4, 27.5.5, and 27.6).

 The best binary pulsar for tests of general relativity is PSR1913+16, discovered by Russell Hulse and Joseph Taylor in 1974 (though others, particularly the double pulsar PSR J0737-3039, may surpass it in the future).
-PSR1913+16 consists of two neutron stars in a mutual elliptical orbit with period $P \sim 8$ hr and eccentricity $e \sim 0.6$.
+PSR1913+16 consists of two neutron stars in a mutual elliptical orbit with period $P \sim 8$ hr and eccentricity $e \sim 0.6$ .
 One of the stars emits pulses at a regular rate.
 These are received at earth with time delays due to crossing the binary orbit and other relativistic effects.
 We do not know a priori the orbital inclination or the neutron-star masses.
 However, we obtain one relation between these three quantities by analyzing the Newtonian orbit.
 A second relation comes from measuring the consequences of the combined second order Doppler shift and gravitational redshift as the pulsar moves in and out of its companion's gravitational field.
 A third relation comes from measuring the relativistic precession of the orbit's periastron (analog of the perihelion shift of Mercury).
 (The precession rate is far larger than for Mercury: about 4° per year!)
 From these three relations one can solve for the stars' masses and the orbital inclination, and as a check can verify that the Shapiro time delay comes out correctly.
-One can then use the system's parameters to predict the rate of orbital inspiral due to gravitational-radiation reaction-a phenomenon with magnitude $\sim |\Phi|^{2.5}$ beyond Newton, i.e. 2.5 post-Newtonian order (Sec.
+One can then use the system's parameters to predict the rate of orbital inspiral due to gravitational-radiation reaction-a phenomenon with magnitude ~ $|\Phi|^{2.5}$ beyond Newton, i.e. 2.5 post-Newtonian order (Sec.
 27.5.2 below).
-The prediction agrees with the measurements to accuracy ~ 0.1 per cent (Weissberg and Taylor 2004) -a major triumph for general relativity!
+The prediction agrees with the measurements to accuracy $\sim 0.2$ per cent (Weissberg, Nice and Taylor 2011) - a major triumph for general relativity!